A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

-To build further on the above insights, the authors in \cite{ref42} address connectivity related issues identified in \cite{ref41} by emphasizing the optimization of key parameters like Elevation angle, Environmental conditions (operational environment, propagation scenarios and weather) and UAV physical attributes (payload capacity, antenna configuration and placement and on-board power constraints).
+To build further on the above insights, the authors in \cite{ref42} address the connectivity related issues identified in \cite{ref41} by emphasizing the optimization of key parameters like elevation angle, environmental conditions (operational environment, propagation scenarios and weather) and UAV physical attributes (payload capacity, antenna configuration and placement and on-board power constraints).
 This enables UAVs to be deployed as effective relay nodes.
-Since obstacles in real time are not always deterministic; a probability-based LoS model is often put forth.
-Accurately modeled communication systems based on these factors yield communication systems ensuring low latency, minimum signal loss and high data rates.
+Since obstacles in real time are not always deterministic, a probability-based LoS model is often put forth.
+Accurately modeled communication systems based on these factors achieve low latency, minimum signal loss, and high data rates.
 In addition to the environmental and geometric configurations for UAVs, the antenna design of a UAV also plays a vital role.
 A perfectly designed antenna can radiate/ beam-form precisely towards the destination, which can support a reliable LoS path and also enable techniques like MIMO, as proposed by the authors in \cite{ref43}.
-The authors propose an antenna design for 5G communications at 28 GHz specifically for aerial base stations using Meta Materials (MTM), which are artificially designed materials to incorporate features like negative Refractive Index (RI) (effective permittivity and permeability is negative over a frequency range, which makes the EM Waves to refract in opposite directions as that of seen in traditional materials) and electromagnetic wave manipulation (Control over the direction, phase, and behavior).
-Antennas used are 2X8 MIMO antennas.
-MTM resonator is designed using split ring resonator technology on a FR-4 Dielectric substrate (glass-fiber epoxy dielectric material widely used as an antenna), as can be seen in Figure \ref{fig:7}.
-The resonator is defined by its outer radius "R", forming the main circular ring, while a zoomed-in view shows the detailed T-shaped slot geometry etched into the resonator.
-The slot is characterized by three key dimensions: slot depth "a", slot width "b", and stub length "c".
+The authors propose an antenna design for 5G communications at 28 GHz, specifically for aerial base stations using Meta Materials (MTM), which are artificially designed materials to incorporate features like negative refractive index (RI) (effective permittivity and permeability is negative over a frequency range, which makes EM Waves refract in the opposite direction of that seen in traditional materials) and electromagnetic wave manipulation (control over the direction, phase, and behavior).
+Antennas used are $2 \times$ 8 MIMO antennas.
+The MTM resonator is designed using split ring resonator technology on a FR-4 Dielectric substrate (glass-fiber epoxy dielectric material widely used as an antenna), as can be seen in Figure \ref{fig:7}.
+The resonator is defined by its outer radius ``R", forming the main circular ring, while a zoomed-in view shows the detailed T-shaped slot geometry etched into the resonator.
+The slot is characterized by three key dimensions: slot depth ``a", slot width ``b", and stub length ``c".
 These parameters play a critical role in determining the resonator’s electromagnetic behavior, influencing its resonant frequency, impedance, and coupling properties.
 Based on the split-ring resonator design, it offers low reflection losses and also ensures low interference among the antenna elements.
 Their simulation results show that the design is very reliable and efficient.
 Thus, introducing meta-materials in antenna design can offer high gain, directivity, and enhancement in bandwidth that improves LoS while being lightweight and compact (suitable form factor for UAV deployment).
-Building more on the advantages of meta-material antennas with MIMO design ensures higher data rates and better interference management, making it suitable for swarm UAV networks, integration with 6G, and self-sustaining base stations as part of the future scope.
-Few areas, such as increased path loss at mmWave frequencies, power management, integration of active and passive components, and signal degradation, can be further improved \cite{ref43}.
+A direction for future work is to build on the advantages of meta-material antennas with MIMO design to achieve higher data rates and better interference management, making them suitable for swarm UAV networks, integration with 6G, and self-sustaining base stations.
+Some areas such as increased path loss at mmWave frequencies, power management, integration of active and passive components, and signal degradation can be further improved \cite{ref43}.